bhumitattarde/bhumitattarde/README.md

 <br/> -->

 <p align="center">
 Hello!
-I’m a senior year engineering student.
+I'm Bhumit - a software developer.
 I have varying interests that range from algorithmic trading, FinTech, high-performance computing and databases to full-stack web development.
+I’m a staunch advocate of open-source software and FOSS philosophy.
 </p>

 <p align="center">
-I’m a staunch advocate of open-source software and FOSS philosophy.
 I have briefly traded Indian equity markets.
 I try to keep myself updated with national and international affairs (particularly related to finance) in my free time.
 Take a look at my previous work experience <a href="https://www.bhumit.net/#Experience">here</a>.
 </p>

 <br/>